CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Combining IMitiation and Reinforcement Learning (CIMRL)

 \subsubsection{Suppressed Task Value}

 Oftentimes, constrained safe RL algorithms can result in sharp discontinuities in the policy, particularly near the boundaries of constraint violations.
-To minimize the potential for sharp changes in the policy near safety-critical states, we adopt a strategy similar to \citep{zhou2024multiconstraint} to adaptively suppress the task $Q$ value using the risk $Q$ value as follows:
+To minimize the potential for abrupt changes in the policy near safety-critical states, we adopt a strategy similar to \cite{zhou2024multiconstraint} to adaptively suppress the task $Q$ value using the risk $Q$ value as follows:

-where $f(.)$ is a (partition) function of $Q_{risk}(s, a)$ (e.g., an exponential function such as $\exp(.)$).
-The task policy aims to maximize this suppressed task $Q$ value $Q_{supp\_task}(s, a)$.
+where $f(.)$ is is a monotonically increasing partition function of $Q_\text{risk}(s, a)$ (e.g., an exponential function such as $\exp(.)$)\footnote{Note that we use the new notation $Q_{\text{task}\downarrow}(s, a)$ (with the down arrow) to denote the suppressed task value function.}.
+In CIMRL, The task policy aims to maximize this suppressed task value $Q_{\text{task}\downarrow}(s, a)$.
 This facilitates a smooth interpolation between the conflicting objectives of maximizing task reward while minimizing risk severity.
-It also modulates the sensitivity to the applied risk threshold $\theta$ in the combined policy as described in Section~\ref{sec:combined-policy}, especially in the nearby vicinity of safety-critical states.
-In practical implementation, we’ve found it beneficial to suppress $Q_{task}(s, a)$ only when $Q_{risk}(s, a)$ exceeds a certain threshold.
-Moreover, applying a step function $\lfloor \frac{Q_{risk}(s, a)}{\rho} \rfloor \times \rho$ for some step size $\rho$ makes the suppressed objective less sensitive to the inherent noise in the $Q_{risk}(s, a)$ calculation.
+It also modulates the sensitivity to the applied risk threshold $\epsilon_{\text{risk}}$ in the combined policy as described in Section~\ref{sec:cimrl}, especially in the nearby vicinity of safety-critical states.
+In practice, we have found it beneficial to suppress $Q_\text{task}(s, a)$ only when $Q_\text{risk}(s, a)$ exceeds a certain threshold.
+For example, we can utilize a quantized exponential function $f(Q_{\text{risk}}(s, a)) = \exp(\tau \lfloor \frac{Q_{\text{risk}}(s, a)}{\rho} \rfloor$) for some quantization parameter $\rho$ and temperature $\tau$ which makes the suppressed objective less sensitive to the inherent noise in the $Q_\text{risk}(s, a)$ calculation.